KittiesInLove/kittiesinlove.github.io/README.md

+TODO
+write a cute Intro and howto use

-Donations to ETH: 0x29324031F7b722d2eb8fc7a1023C7033AAC53Cc0 will be used for paying the domain http://kitties.love at namecheap.com The rest will be shared between all collaborators
+Donations to ETH: 0x29324031F7b722d2eb8fc7a1023C7033AAC53Cc0 will be used for paying the domain http://kitties.love at namecheap.com and future https certificate.

+The rest will be shared between all collaborators